New York Academy of Sciences: The Science Alliance

+Nutrition Program

-The New York Academy of Sciences’ Nutrition Science Program supports maternal and child nutrition, and provides leadership in food safety, food security, and the drive to end micronutrient deficiencies.
+The New York Academy of Sciences’ Nutrition Science Program gives support for maternal and child nutrition, food safety and food security.

 International Science Reserve

-The International Science Reserve (ISR) includes members who provide resources (e.g., genomic sequencing, specialized talent, labs, databases, high performance computing), advice, and support.
-It is governed by a board of leaders in industry, government, academia, and non-governmental organizations.
-Partners include IBM, Google, and UL.
+The International Science Reserve (ISR) provides resources (e.g., genomic sequencing, specialized talent, labs, databases, high performance computing), advice, and support with praetorship from companies including IBM, Google, and UL.

 The Interstellar Initiative

-The Interstellar Initiative, a program developed with the Japan Agency for Medical Research and Development, fosters international and interdisciplinary collaboration between scientists early in their careers.
-With the guidance of leading senior researchers, teams develop research plans and grant proposals centered in the life sciences.
-Since 2017, the Interstellar Initiative has supported over 170 early-career scientists and 41 senior scientists as mentors.
+The Interstellar Initiative, a program developed with the Japan Agency for Medical Research and Development, supports collaboration between scientists early in their careers.

 Awards

 The Blavatnik Awards for Young Scientists were established in 2007 by the Blavatnik Family Foundation.
-The awards are independently administered by the Academy.
-The awards, considered the largest unrestricted prize ever created for early-career scientists, are given each year to scientists and engineers 42 years of age and younger.
+They are given each year to scientists and engineers 42 years of age and younger.
 Selection is based on the quality, novelty and impact of research and potential for further significant contributions to science.
-By the close of 2024, the Blavatnik Awards recognized more than 470 young scientists and engineers in 37 disciplines from 53 countries, and awarded unrestricted cash prizes totaling US$17.2M.

-The Tata Transformation Prize, established in 2023 by Tata Sons, awards INR 2 crores (approximately US$240,000) in three categories: food security, sustainability and healthcare to scientists employed by an eligible university, institute or other research organization in India.
-Awards are made by a confidential jury, independently chosen by the Academy.
+The Tata Transformation Prize, established in 2023 by Tata Sons, gives award in three categories: food security, sustainability and healthcare.

-Established in 2016, but now paused for a "review and refresh", the Innovators in Science Award, administered by the Academy and sponsored by Takeda Pharmaceutical Company, honors both a promising early-career scientist and an outstanding senior scientist for exceptional research contributions in rotating fields of biomedicine.
-The winners each receive a US$200,000 prize, intended to support their commitment to innovative research.
+The Innovators in Science Award honors early-career scientist and an outstanding senior scientist for exceptional research contributions in rotating fields of biomedicine.